zeroknowledgediscovery/zedwiki/grant.md

     - if you feel that it is wrong on redundant or something like that, correcting it or editing

+The application lacks details with regards to the machine learning (ML) methods that will be used to estimate propensity scores in Aim 1.

+A suite of ML methods will be used and the best model will be chosen based on the weighted F1 metric using nested K-fold cross-validation on the training data.
+Given the sample size (=2,000) and the fact that ML methods are typically data greedy, this could be problematic and could potentially yield biased estimates of model accuracy.

+Feature selection method for the longitudinal and temporal variables is also not described.
+(Moderate)

+It is also not clear if and how the ''best model'' will be validated on an external data to obtain honestestimates of the model accuracy.
+(Minor)

+Potential for algorithm bias across EHRs and contingency plans not discussed.
+(Minor)

+Aims 1 and 2 will use already existing PCOR/CER methods.
+No further development or refinement ofthese methods are planned.
+(Moderate)

+It is also not clear whether the research can produce a generalized framework that works uniformlybest across diverse EHRs.
+Therefore, the study may have limited impact on informing best practices orstandards for PCOR/CER.
+(Moderate)

+The size of study population may not be adequate for nonparametric estimates such as random forestproposed in Aim 1 (moderate).•

+The investigators plan to use multiple imputation as one of their methods for Aim 2, which on its ownis insufficient for data that are missing not at random (MNAR) (moderate)

+We have only modest detail of how vanderbilt and oncology populations will be used as validationsets (minor).

 # NSF mathematical biology
 https://www.nsf.gov/pubs/2023/nsf23537/nsf23537.htm